-But what about the grubs, you say?
-Treating a dormant lawn for grubs is silly.
+If your grass is already brown, there's no need to treat the grass for grubs.
 Grubs will not attack an actively growing lawn.
 They will find a lush green lawn to eat and destroy.

 How Should I Care for New Sod?